2210030355/my-music/README.md

 - Make sure to keep your `Client ID` and `Client Secret` secure.
 - The application only plays previews available via Spotify.

 ---

-## License
-This project is licensed under the MIT License.
-Feel free to use and modify the code.

----